Vorelli/Vorelli/README.md

 Tackling code problems one line at a time.
 Need a hand?
 I'm your guy!

 - 🔭 I’m currently working on <a href="https://github.com/Vorelli/nightingale">Nightingale</a>
-- 🌱 I’m currently learning Next.js and Go
+- 🌱 I’m currently learning Go and dabbling with Kubernetes
 - 👯 I’m looking to collaborate on anything.
 If it's interesting, I can get behind it.

 ## Technologies I Work With